 This program is designed for members of the general public, as well as for professionals who wish to integrate self-compassion into their work.
 All are welcome!

 The MSC & MSC Core Skills programs are a journey--an adventure in self-discovery and self-kindness.
 Compassion has the paradoxical effect of both soothing and comforting as well as opening us to emotional distress that we may have been unconsciously holding inside, often for many years.
 Therefore, some difficult emotions are likely to surface during the program as we grow in our capacity to embrace and heal them.
 The teachers are committed to providing an environment of safety, support, privacy, individual responsibility, and a common commitment to developing compassion for oneself and others.

 Workshops: 9:00 am - 5:00 pm

-This Core Skills workshop will be held on Saturday and Sunday from 9 am to 5 pm each day.
+This Core Skills workshop will be held on Saturday from 9 am to 5 pm each day.
 There will be breaks throughout the day, as well as a longer lunch break (participants bring their own lunch).

 Fee: $150 (Early-bird fee $125 when you pay in full 30 days in advance.)

 Program Schedule and Registration

 A refund (minus $50 non-refundable and non-transferable deposit) will be made for cancellations submitted in writing on or before a date 30 days prior to the start of the course.
 The refunds are processed in the same method as payment were submitted.
 No refunds will be allowed after this date.